mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 visible windows.

 ENTRY POINTS

 The three primary entrances to the palace are on deck 2: the large double doors leading into the dome (44) and the two hatches leading into the enclosed rear portion of the deck (41 and 43).
-There are also two lift shafts from deck 1 that surface on deck 3 (42).
-Finally, there is a maintenance hatch on the underside of deck 1 (9).
+There are also two lift shafts from deck 1 that surface on deck3 (42).
+Finally, there is a maintenance hatch on the underside of deck1 (9).
 Each of these potential entry points is described under the number noted.

 STANDARD INTERIOR FEATURES

 Since the aerial palace was built in a shipyard in the Imperium, many of its interior features are identical to those found on standard starships.
 In most cases, interior walls are merely soundproofed light metal